-In voice phishing — or “vishing” — scams, callers impersonate legitimate companies to steal money and personal and financial information.
+In voice phishing—or “vishing”—scams, callers impersonate legitimate companies to steal money and personal and financial information.
 And these scams are on the rise.
-In fact, the Federal Trade Commission reports that 34 percent of its fraud complaints involve phone calls.
+In fact, the Federal Trade Commission reports that 77 percent of its fraud complaints involve contact with consumers by telephone.

 As the prevalence of these scams increases, you should know what to look for.
 Here are a few examples:

-Bogus gift card offer.
 “Bill” received a call from an individual who claimed to be associated with his bank and told him he could receive a $100 gift card and a free iPad if he paid a small shipping and handling fee.
-Bill told the individual that he wanted to doublecheck the offer with his bank.
+Bill told the individual that he wanted to double-check the offer with his bank.
 Bill called his bank using the telephone number listed on his account statement and sure enough, the bank said it wasn’t giving anything away.
 Bill blocked the visher’s telephone number on his phone.